 Otoplasty Surgery can be performed under local anesthesia with sedation or under general anesthesia, and consists of making a small incision behind the ear removing some of the cartilage and manipulating the cartilage with sutures in essence “pinning the ears back” to a more aesthetically pleasing position.
 The patient is required to wear a headband for several days after surgery.
 Children can usually return to school in several days and full activity is resumed within two weeks.
 The satisfaction rate for this surgery is extremely high as the results are immediately visible and are usually lifelong.

 After surgery you will be discharged with explicit wound care and subsequent scar care instructions.
 You will be quite swollen for 2-4 days after surgery, and we will counsel you about caring for that aspect of your recovery.
 Most of my patients return to work in 2-3 days, and pain after surgery is well controlled with mild pain medication or Tylenol.
 Sutures are removed 10-14 days after surgery.

-I have a great deal of experience with all aspects of Otoplasty surgery, and comfortably possess the required expertise to allow me to achieve the best possible results for you.
+I have a great deal of experience with all aspects of Ear Surgery, and comfortably possess the required expertise to allow me to achieve the best possible results for you.

 If you are displeased with the shape or size of your ears, give me a call to schedule your consultation!

 Yes, results are permanent.
 Rarely, revisions may be needed, but they are done under local anesthesia, and are minor.

 When can I return to work after Otoplasty?

 There is little significant pain after ear surgery, and for that reason, many of my patients return to work in 1-3 days.

 Otoplasty surgery is essentially a cosmetic surgery, not functional procedure, and will not affect your hearing, one way or another.